Midlife Stress and Aging: Causes, Mental Health Impact, and How to Get Help

 Reframing Stress: How CBT Calms the Mind and Body

+Cognitive Reframing: A Powerful Tool for Managing Stress What Is Cognitive Reframing?
 Cognitive reframing is one of the most practical and research-supported tools for managing stress.
 Rooted in Cognitive Behavioral Therapy (CBT), it rests on a deceptively simple idea: our thoughts influence our emotional and physiological responses.
-While we cannot eliminate stressors from our lives, we can learn to shift how we interpret them.
-That shift alone…
+While we cannot eliminate stressors from our lives,…

 Read More